conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

     });
 ```

-The sync receiver fetches messages in batches.
-An example is below:
+The sample below shows the sync receiver client receiving messages in batches:

 ```java
 ServiceBusReceiverClient client = new ServiceBusClientBuilder()